Typing Tensor Calculus in 2-Categories (I): Typing tensors in 2-categories: 2-categorical case

 Now in LHS and RHS, let $B=C$ and $k=j=l=id_B$.
 Therefore, we have:

-Thus, for every pair of 1-morphisms $(h, f)$, horizontally and vertically constant 2-morphisms are equal. \end{proof} \begin{rem} Generally, the 2-identity $1_f$ for vertical composition is not also a horizontal 2-identity, unless $f$ is a 1-identity.
+Thus, for every pair of 1-morphisms $(h, f)$, horizontally and vertically constant 2-morphisms are equal. \end{proof} \begin{rem} \textbf{(Important)} Generally, the 2-identity $1_f$ for vertical composition is not also a horizontal 2-identity, unless $f$ is a 1-identity.
 That is, $1^{horizontal}_{id_B} = 1^{vertical}_{id_B}$.
-Because consider composable $\alpha: g \Rightarrow h$ and $1_f$, then $\alpha$ and $\alpha f: gf \Rightarrow hf$ do not have even the same source and target \cite{Riehl}. \end{rem} The presence of 2-morphisms requires redefining constant 2-morphisms because a category can have both weak and strict versions.
-We only define the weak version here; the strict case is determined by letting 2-isomorphisms be 2-identities. \begin{defi} A 1-morphism $f: X\longrightarrow Y$ is \textit{weakly left constant} if for every object $W$ and for every pair of 1-morphisms, $h, g: W \longrightarrow X$, there exists a 2-isomorphism such that $\eta: f g \Rightarrow f h$. \end{defi} \begin{defi} A 1-morphism $f: X\longrightarrow Y$ is \textit{weakly right constant} if for every object $Y$ and for every pair of 1-morphisms, $h, g: Y \longrightarrow Z$, there exists a 2-isomorphism such that $\eta': g f \Rightarrow h f$. \end{defi} \begin{defi} A 1-morphism is \textit{weakly constant} if it is both weakly left and right constant. \end{defi} \begin{rem} From now on, by constant morphisms we mean weakly constant. \end{rem} \begin{defi} A \textit{2-category with constant 1-morphisms} is a 2-category for which Diagram \ref{fig1.3} commutes up to a 2-isomorphism.
+Because consider composable $\alpha: g \Rightarrow h$ and $1_f$, then $\alpha$ and $\alpha f: gf \Rightarrow hf$ do not have even the same source and target, Check Section B.1.1.
+Definition (2-category), Page 421 of Riel and Verity's book~\cite{riehl2022elements}.
+We use this fact throughout our paper. \end{rem} Due to the presence of 2-morphisms in 2-categories, constant 1-morphisms have a richer structure as they can be weakened to be constant up to a 2-morphism.
+We define the weak version here, the strict case is obtained when weakening 2-morphisms are identities. \begin{defi} A 1-morphism $f: X\longrightarrow Y$ is \textit{weakly left constant} if for every object $W$ and for every pair of 1-morphisms, $h, g: W \longrightarrow X$, there exists a 2-isomorphism such that $\eta: f g \Rightarrow f h$. \end{defi} \begin{defi} A 1-morphism $f: X\longrightarrow Y$ is \textit{weakly right constant} if for every object $Y$ and for every pair of 1-morphisms, $h, g: Y \longrightarrow Z$, there exists a 2-isomorphism such that $\eta': g f \Rightarrow h f$. \end{defi} \begin{defi} A 1-morphism is \textit{weakly constant} if it is both weakly left and right constant. \end{defi} \begin{defi} A \textit{2-category with constant 1-morphisms} is a 2-category for which Diagram~\ref{fig1.3} commutes up to a 2-isomorphism.